California Department of Forestry and Fire Protection: Apparatus

 CAL FIRE uses various apparatus to accomplish their daily responses.
-Engines fall under two categories, either being state-owned — mostly wildland, or city/county owned, which CAL FIRE operates under contract.
+Engines fall under two categories, either being state-owned or city/county owned, which CAL FIRE operates under contract.

 For the wildland portion, most engines are manufactured with West-Mark or Westates (now American Truck & Fire Apparatus) bodies on an International chassis.
 Commonly seen models of wildland engines include the Model 14, and 15.
 CAL FIRE Models 24 and 25 were test-bed models, with only a few of each model fielded.
 The newest versions of these engines are CAL FIRE model 34 (4WD) and 35 (2WD), manufactured by Placer Fire Equipment, Rosenbauer, and HME.
 Model 34/35's are currently being fielded statewide.
 As of 2009 Model 35's have been discontinued and Model 34's from BME Apparatus are the new standard.
 Fact sheets on all of CAL FIRE's current-service Type 3 (wildland) engine models can be found on the CAL FIRE Web site under Mobile Equipment.